blhguo/Slogo_i/DESIGN.md

 ### Assumptions to Simplify/Resolve Ambiguities

-#### Tell Command

-Our tell command creates all turtles with ids up to the value entered in a tell command.
+- Our tell command creates all turtles with ids up to the value entered in a tell command.
 I.E. if a user enters tell [ 100 ] turtles 0-100 will be created.

-####
+- Brackets are followed by and preceded by a space, e.g. [ x ]
+- All commands will have the necessary number of children, e.g. sum 10 will not be entered (error will be thrown)
+- Subclasses (Instances of a Command Node) will all properly implement the two methods getValue and getExecute, and any other methods will be private and internal
+- Every Command Node will exist within one of the currently existing packages; edits will need to be made to change that
+- User does not want the turtle off screen; currently the built in behavior is to cancel the movement that moves the turtle out of the window.